rikosintie/Printer-DHCP/README.md

 This will generate a file named targets.txt in the directory you ran the script in.

+**Note:**
+If you change the port from 9100 to 445 it will generate a list of Microsoft computers and save them to targets.txt.

 **Run the Powershell script**

 Open Powershell on Windows